herveGuigoz/dart_fixtures_generator/README.md

-## English Premiere League fixtures builder command-line application.
+## Openfootball YAML fixtures builder command-line application.

 ### How to